 The motif of the young displacing the old is common in mythology.
 Many civilizations founded themselves on the premise of being successors of divine law.
 The stories worked to legitimize customs and practices, giving them backing from higher powers and emphasizing the absence of less-savory ways.

 The advent of globalization and worldwide interconnectivity has actualized this design beyond the triviality of mortality into the realm of sociability.
 No longer does modernized humanity need to worry about their mere survival when the preoccupations of lifestyle and reputation triumph our purpose.
 But, just as the threat of extinction forever looms with each evolutionary iteration, so does the danger of increasingly irrelevant thought.
 With technology progressing at an exponential rate, our attitudes change accordingly: not directionally, but dynamically.
 The introduction of each new convenience and critical innovation reshapes our perspective.
 In this symbiotic relationship between technological development and purposeful advancement, the ever-continuing chain of questions and answers feed into one another, governed by immediate concerns hoping to collectively resolve larger issues.

-I don’t care.
+It doesn’t matter.
+I don’t really care.
 I don’t even want to be alive by 35.